 Needless to say, your chosen Everett tax lawyer should also have a strong track record of providing great service to individual clients and businesses with similar problems to yours.
 You can ask for testimonials from prior clients they’ve assisted with unfiled tax returns, resolving back taxes, appealing levies, or whatever tax issue you’re currently facing.

-If you’d like a seasoned tax attorney in Everett to help resolve your IRS tax problems, contact Seattle Legal Services, PLLC today at 206-895-7268.
+If you’d like a seasoned tax attorney in Everett to help resolve your IRS or Washington DOR tax problems, contact Seattle Legal Services, PLLC today at 206-895-7268.
 With our extensive tax resolution services, we can protect and defend you from the Internal Revenue Service, whatever your problem may be.